Streamweaver/angular-faq/README.md

 // Load the main bootstrap file
 @import '../node_modules/bootstrap/scss/bootstrap';
 ```

+**note**: Also add the javascript files a per the static instructions in the regular course.

 That's it, bootstrap 4 should basically work.
 More to come on javascript requirements as I discover them.